By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg University

 Other European adventurers—Amerigo Vespucci, Giovanni da Verrazzano, Martin Frobisher—probed northwards along the North American coast, looking for a northwest passage through North America.
 So little were the Europeans interested in America for America’s sake, that they found even the physical appearance of North America frightening.
-When no such path appeared to be open through the American continents, the European states turned their attention elsewhere, to such fun things as making war at each other, which they did with great gusto in a series of bloody religious wars from 1520 until 1648.
+When no such path appeared to be open through the American continents, the European states turned their attention elsewhere, to such things as making war with each other, which they did with great gusto in a series of bloody religious wars from 1520 until 1648.

 Thus, it was not European governments, but rather, individual freebooters, who took a second look at America and decided that there was more there than first sight had suggested.